-- 1) The new arrangements will require the inventories to be accurate and complete, as estimates can no longer be utilised.
+- The new arrangements will require the inventories to be accurate and complete, as estimates can no longer be utilised.
 To resolve this issue, LDSOs will need to undertake cleansing activities with consumers to ensure that outdated or missing inventories are resolved. - 2) Reporting could be established to monitor this position, with a requirement that all issues are resolved prior to the start of the migration period.
 Each LDSO will need to have assured their own UMSO inventories for outdated or incomplete inventories.
-Suppliers may be required to support this activity if additional customer contact required to resolve.
+Suppliers may be required to support this activity if additional customer contact is required to resolve. - 3) The support of other participants (such as Suppliers) should also be considered where LDSOs are not able to resolve using their own engagement routes with customers. - 4) The current working assumption is that the required data cleanse will be undertaken by the BSC following P434, this will be validated prior to the completion of the Data Cleanse Plan.